 When the body breaks food down into energy, it generates a by-product known as free radicals.
 Also present in food itself, the air we breathe and the sun we worship, free radicals are a broad class of chemicals with the potential to exert significant damage.

-Antioxidants comprise of hundreds of substances, including vitamin C, vitamin E, beta-carotene, lycopene and minerals selenium, copper, zinc and manganese.
-Antioxidants donate electrons to the free radicals, in effect neutralising them while keeping nearby cells safe in the process.
+Antioxidants comprise of hundreds of substances, including vitamin C, vitamin E, beta-carotene, lycopene and minerals selenium, copper, zinc, and manganese.
+Antioxidants donate electrons to the free radicals, in effect neutralizing them while keeping nearby cells safe in the process.
 It is generally thought that the benefit of antioxidants can reduce the excessive reactive oxygen radicals in the body and therefore, absorb the oxidative stress.

 In health, by initiating antioxidant defense mechanisms such as antioxidant enzymes (superoxide dismutase, catalase, glutathione peroxidase) and small molecules (minerals, glutathione, carotenoids, vitamins E and C) keep the levels of ROS and free radicals under control and protect the tissues and biological molecules from damage.
-This perfect balance can be disturbed with poor lifestyle choices, the environment, even exercise or as a consequence of ageing and disease.
+This perfect balance can be disturbed with poor lifestyle choices, the environment, even exercise, or as a consequence of aging and disease.
 In fact, scientists have come to recognize oxidative stress as a contributing component of virtually every disease process.

 In summary, as one type of disease prevention, the increased use of antioxidants will help the body mitigate disease.
-Health aids in prevention and beneficial lifestyle changes are the best form of health care.
+Health aids in the prevention and beneficial lifestyle changes are the best form of health care.